astriaorg/astria/specs/conductor.md

 ### Soft Commitments

-When a sequencer block is received by the Conductor from the gossip network, it is assumed to be the `head` of the chain, thus its parent block is designated as a `soft` commitment.
-Data received in this manner has been validated by the sequencer network, and rollups can trust that the data will not be reverted.
+When a Sequencer block is received by the Conductor from the gossip network, it is assumed to be the `head` of the chain, thus its parent block is designated as a `soft` commitment.
+Data received in this manner has been validated by the Sequencer network, and rollups can trust that the data will not be reverted.
 This is also the primary moment in the data life cycle for Astria that transactions are sent to the rollup for execution.

 As mentioned in the [Transaction Filtering](#transaction-filtering) section above, the only information sent to the rollup is the list of ordered transactions and the previous execution hash from the rollup.
 It is the rollup node's responsibility to build their own specific block from the data provided and return the execution hash that resulted from adding the new block.